 This course aims to describe and explain:

-- The physical principles and processes that govern hydrology, with special reference to Canadian conditions.
+- The physical principles and processes that govern hydrology, with special reference to Canadian and cold regions conditions.

 - Mass and energy balance calculations and their application in hydrology.